 - Cricut Explore or Cricut Maker – You can find on Amazon here or at Cricut.com here (always check both places for best prices!)

-- acrylic paints and brushes – I used black on frame, and different orange shades for the moon
+- acrylic paints and brushes – I used black on the frame and different orange shades for the moon

-- Contact paper or adhesive vinyl for moon
+- Contact paper or adhesive vinyl for the moon

 - Mod Podge

 - staple gun